ChrisHerrera90/CIS-controls-project/README.md

 # CIS Controls Version 8.1 Implementation Project for a SaaS Based Online Business
 This is a project walkthrough of a complete CIS Controls implementation that I designed for a real small-sized business (business name redacted for privacy) built on the GoHighLevel Platform (Elite360).

 In this project, I performed an audit of an online coaching business utilizing the CIS Controls Version 8.1 framework.
-Once I completed the audit, I then provided steps for remediation in order tp make this business compliant based on these controls.
+Once I completed the audit, I then provided steps for remediation in order to make this business compliant based on these controls.

 **Note:** Due to the fact that this business built all of their digital assets on a SaaS platform, not all CIS controls will be applicable for this project since I do not have access to the GoHighLevel/Elite360 IT infrastructure.
 Therefore, the CIS Controls Framework has been adapted for SaaS usage instead of infrastructure hardening.